 Cannes has some lovely food markets, including the Marché Forville.
 It’s open for antiques on Mondays, but every other day it’s a great place to buy seasonal fruit and vegetables grown by local farmers.
 Many stalls also sell cooked meats, seafood and other homemade delicacies.
 The Forville Market is the best place to find socca, a local delicacy in Cannes.
 This chickpea pancake is fried over very high heat and served much like a crepe in a paper wrapper.

-The French Riviera is adored for its love of food.
-Cannes has a great selection of seafood restaurants, great bars and wonderful cafés.
-Renowned for its love of desserts and chocolate, the city has several outlets of high-end Parisian patisseries (cake shops) selling homemade state-of-the-art chocolate creations, macarons and desserts.
+The French Riviera is known for its love of food and Cannes has a great selection of seafood restaurants, trendy bars and wonderful cafés.
+The city also has several outlets of high-end Parisian pâtisseries selling homemade, state-of-the-art chocolate creations, macarons and desserts.

 Cannes and its surroundings offer many culinary experiences where you can learn to prepare Mediterranean food and other dishes like a local.
 Lots of the cookery courses are a slight drive out of town, like the chocolate workshop with Patrice Arbona in nearby Vence.
 In the small town of La Colle-sur-Loup, you can learn to cook in the Provençal countryside with Notes de Cuisine.
 Alternatively, stay in town and take a course with La Serviette Blanche, which runs cooking classes in chefs’ homes, masterclasses in making desserts and tours around the local markets.